namespacelabs/nscloud-setup/README.md

-# Set up Namespace Cloud CLI
+# Configure access to Namespace

-This repository hosts a GitHub action that installs and configures the [Namespace Cloud](https://cloud.namespace.so) CLI `nsc` in your workflow.
+This repository hosts a GitHub action that configures access to Namespace.
+It also installs the [Namespace Cloud](https://cloud.namespace.so) CLI `nsc` in your workflow.

 ## Example